vivaria/edisonrul.ing/README.md

 ## NEOS WISEMAN

-*   If a monster "Neos Wiseman" battles is destroyed, "Neos Wiseman's" effect inflicts damage equal to that monsters original ATK, and you gain Life Points equal to its original DEF.
+*   If a monster "Neos Wiseman" battles is destroyed, "Neos Wiseman"'s effect inflicts damage equal to that monsters original ATK, and you gain Life Points equal to its original DEF.
 If the monster remains on the field, "Neos Wiseman" inflicts damage equal to its current ATK, and you gain Life Points equal to its current DEF.
-*   If the monster "Neos Wiseman" battles is returned to its owner's Deck or hand, or it is flipped face-down, before the end of the Damage Step, "Neos Wiseman's" effect disappears.
+*   If the monster "Neos Wiseman" battles is returned to its owner's Deck or hand, or it is flipped face-down, before the end of the Damage Step, "Neos Wiseman"'s effect disappears.

 ## NEO-SPACIAN AIR HUMMINGBIRD